 example.com domains you need to redirect one domain to another (preferably www to non-www).
 Otherwise both domains will behave as independent websites and will consume one license each.

-After you have upgraded the license or fixed the issue with the licenses it may take up to 24 hours for the websites to update plugin status (and remove the warning).
+After you have upgraded or renewed the license (or fixed the issue with the licenses) it may take up to 24 hours for the websites to update plugin status (and remove the warning).
 You can force the update by going to